Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 Other pumpkin patch venues across Northern Ireland Ireland

-Here are some additional venues for pumpkin picking in Northern Ireland this Halloween season.
+Here are some additional venues that may be offering pumpkin picking in Northern Ireland this Halloween season.

 - Woodview Garden Centre – 3 Cloughan Road, BT61 8RF, Co.
 Armagh (UK).
 More information.